Stacked Intelligent Metasurface-Enhanced Wideband Multiuser MIMO OFDM-IM Communications

 To fill the above research gaps, we develop a SIM-enhanced multiuser OFDM-IM transceiver and a physics-guided deep-unfolding solver, tailored to wideband communications.
 A multilayer SIM performs wave-domain zero-forcing (ZF) to mitigate IUI, while OFDM-IM supplies frequency-domain sparsity that lowers PAPR and relaxes the equalization burden.
-By grouping nearest-neighbor error events into distance classes and introducing a single distance normalizer, we establish a compact bridge from the worst-link BER to a distance-weighted per-tone signal-to-interference-plus-noise-ratio (SINR).
-This converts BER minimization exactly into a max-min SINR problem that collapses to a single second-order cone programming problem, enabling joint phase-power-index design.
-The projected-gradient-descent (PGD) for this program is then unfolded into a double-unrolled network (iterations\! $\times$\! layers), preserving full interpretability.
+By grouping nearest-neighbor error events into distance classes, we establish a bridge from the worst-link BER to an active-link per-tone signal-to-interference-plus-noise-ratio (SINR).
+This converts BER minimization into a principled surrogate, formulated as a constrained max-min SINR optimization problem.
+The projected-gradient-descent (PGD) for this program is then unfolded into a coupled physical-algorithmic network, preserving full interpretability.
 Each cell executes a closed-form PGD update with unit-modulus projection, while only the per-iteration step sizes are learned offline to avoid overfitting.
-And the training database can cover hundreds of channel/activation patterns.
+The training database can cover hundreds of channel/activation patterns.